-We have our own CBT site here at JT's and untertake the courses 7 days a week
+We have our own CBT site here at JT's and undertake the courses 7 days a week.

 Ever Consider Learning To Ride A Motorcycle But Don't Know Where To Start?